Demographics of

 • \(t_c\) is the proportion of the subject's students with the characteristic (ie. gender, ethnicity, etc.)

-For example, Black students, this is:
+For example, for Black students, this is:

 Subject % of space sector with degree (\(s_d\)) % of space sector doing subject (\(s_t\)) % of subject's students who are Black (\(t_c\)) Estimate for space sector (\(\hat{p}_c\))